 Quite different, I’m sure you’ll agree.
 But this was 40 years ago, long before the resurgence of historical swordsmanship in the 90s: where was Goldman getting his information?
 The next reference is also interesting:

 “Inigo … was not entirely familiar with the style of the attack; it was mostly McBone, but there were snatches of Capo Ferro thrown in…”

 I assume McBone is McBane (though why the change when the other masters are spelled normally: a little joke, perhaps?); has Goldman read Aylward’s The English Master of Arms?
 I would love to buy him a drink and ask him.

 But anyhoo, and without further ado, here is the video:

 And for those of you interested in how rapier fencing was really done: you might enjoy my book, The Duellist's Companion.
-You can sign up below for a free sample chapter.

 And if you're interested in recreating historical swordsmanship from historical sources, you might find my course useful.
 See you there!